RushabhP29/Local-Binary-Patterns-Binary-Classification/README.md

 # Local-Binary-Patterns-Binary-Classification
 Feature extraction using Local Binary Pattern.
-And then training the Feed Forward Network on the extracted features.
+And then training the Feed Forward Network on the extracted features.<br />
 Using extracted features and then classifying using KMeans.